davidemerson/nnix.com/content/notes/notes.md

 * [destruction] the oldest things aren't in present-day cities (self)
 * [spontaneity] all cuisine is accidental (Czula)
 * [responsibility] the world is becoming, never being (Rovelli)
+* [innovation] we sequester innovation, this is why expensive initial development is not wasteful if properly recorded
+* everyone is either an asshole or an imbecile

 # leadership
 Leadership is service.
 You are a catalyst, not a director, and to lead with positional authority, without anyone appointing you, you must: